Good Shepherd Cathedral School

 Good Shepherd Cathedral School (GSCS) is a Filipino Catholic school located at the corner of Omega Avenue and Rado Street in West Fairview, Quezon City, Philippines.
 It is a private sectarian school situated at the back of the Cathedral Shrine and Parish of the Good Shepherd, the seat of the Bishop of Novaliches.
-GSCS is a member-school of the Roman Catholic Bishop of Novaliches Educational System (RCBN-ES), the Manila Ecclesiastical Province School Systems Association (MaPSA), the Catholic Educational Association of the Philippines (CEAP), and of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+GSCS is a member-school of the Roman Catholic Bishop of Novaliches Educational System (RCBNES), the Manila Ecclesiastical Province School Systems Association (MaPSA), the Catholic Educational Association of the Philippines (CEAP), and of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

 History

 Good Shepherd Cathedral School, formerly known as Good Shepherd Parish Academy or GSPA, began as a preschool in 1995.
 Founded by the erstwhile pastor of the Good Shepherd Parish, Msgr.
 Fidelis Ruben F. Limcaco, it was simply known then as Good Shepherd Parish Learning Center.
 The school was part of the many projects that Msgr.
 Fidelis had undertaken in his 27 years of pastoral service to the parishioners of Fairview.
 With the help of Dr. Carina G. Dacanay, the school's founding principal, the school has grown and developed complete services of preschool and grade school.

 On August 1, 2002, upon the retirement of Msgr.
 Fidelis, Msgr.
 Jesus Romulo C. Rañada, the former Rector of San Carlos Seminary, took over the directorship of the school.
 It was during his time that the school expanded further and established a high school and a Center for Integral Evangelization (CIE).
 It was also during Msgr.
 Rañada's term that the GSCS Main Building (presently known as Bishop Teodoro Bacani Building) was built.
 In 2003, after the Good Shepherd Parish was elevated to the status of a cathedral of the newly established Diocese of Novaliches, the school was renamed as Good Shepherd Cathedral School.

 On May 13, 2007, Most Rev. Antonio R. Tobias, D.D., Bishop Emeritus of Novaliches, appointed Rev. Fr.
 Albert N. Delvo as the school's new Director, in concurrent capacity as superintendent of the diocesan schools of Novaliches.
 Fr.
 Delvo's coming signified the direction of Bishop Tobias towards unification of all the diocesan schools under one directorship.
 Fr.
 Delvo made possible the construction of a new four-story building named as the HEART Building (His Excellency Antonio R. Tobias Building) to accommodate the steadily growing enrollment.

-In 2010, GSCS marked another milestone in its history when it celebrated its 15th founding anniversary.
-The year-long celebration culminated with the school's production of the musical The Dreamer (an adaptation of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat) which showcased the talents of GSCS students.